decentraland/decentraland-ui-utils/README.md

 When calling this function, you must specify:

 - `NPCScript`: A JSON object that includes all the dialog tree.
-- `textId`: The index of the entry to show first from the script.
+- `textId`: The index or `name` property of the entry to show first from the script.
 The first entry is 0.

+> TIP: It's always better to refer to an entry by name, since the array index might shift if you add more entries and it can get hard to keep track of these references.

 You can close a dialog window at any time by calling the `closeDialogWindow()` function.